BMBIT-oss/PAI_WIKI/Configuration.md

 ## Improving performance
 ### Panel side
-It is recommended to check `System Options -> Communication -> “Transmit zone status on serial port”`.
+In Babyware it is recommended to check `System Options -> Communication -> “Transmit zone status on serial port”`.
 This way events will be received instantly.

 Set Baud rate to the highest possible.
 EVO supports 38400 (default) and 57600 which is 50% boost.